Towards Attributions of Input Variables in a Coalition: Algorithm

-Let us be given a trained AI model and an input sample $x = \left[x_1,x_2,...,x_n\right]$ with $n$ n input variables, and $N=\{1,...,n\}$ represents the index set of all input variables.
-The model output on the input sample $x$ is represented as $v(x) \in\mathbb{R}$\footnote{There are various settings for the network output $v(x)$ when the model has multiple output dimensions.
-For example, in multi-category classification tasks, $v(x)$ is usually defined as $v(x)=\log \frac{p(y=y^*|x)}{1-p(y=y^*|x)}$ by following \citep{deng2022bottleneck}, where $y^*$ denotes the ground-truth label of the input $x$.}.
+Given an AI model and an input sample $x = \left[x_1,x_2,...,x_n\right]$ with $n$ input variables, $N=\{1,...,n\}$ represents the index set of all input variables and the model output on the input sample $x$ is represented as $v(x) \in\mathbb{R}$.
+There are various settings for $v(x)$ when the model has multiple output dimensions.
+In multi-category classification tasks, $v(x)$ is usually defined below, following \citep{deng2022bottleneck}. where $y^*$ denotes the ground-truth label of the input $x$.

-\textbf{Shapley value (\citeauthor{weber1988probabilistic}, \citeyear{weber1988probabilistic})} is a well-known game-theoretic metric to measure the attribution/importance of each input variable to the output of the AI model.
-The Shapley value has been considered as the unique attribution method that satisfies the axioms of \textit{symmetry, dummy, additivity, and efficiency}.
+\textbf{Shapley value \cite{shapley1953value}} is a well-known game-theoretic metric to measure the attribution/importance of each input variable to the output of the AI model.
+The Shapley value has been considered as the unique attribution method that satisfies the axioms of \textit{anonymity, symmetry, dummy, additivity, and efficiency}.
 In this way, the Shapley value of the $i$-th variable is computed as follows:

+\begin{small}

-\begin{small} \end{small} where $\vert\cdot\vert$ denotes the cardinality of the set.
+\end{small} where $\vert\cdot\vert$ denotes the cardinality of the set.
 Here, we use $v(S)$ to simplify the notation of $v(x_S)$, and $v(x_S)$ denotes the model output on a masked sample $x_S$.
 In the masked sample $x_S$, variables in $S$ are present, and variables in $N \setminus S$ are masked.
 In this way, $v(\emptyset)$ represents the model output when all input variables are masked, and $v(N)$ denotes the model output on the original input sample $x$.

-\textbf{Harsanyi AND interaction.} A non-linear AI model usually models specific co-appearance of certain input variables as an inference pattern. \cite{ren2021baseline} have utilized he Harsanyi interaction (or the Harsanyi dividend)~\citep{harsanyi1963simplified} $I_{\text{and}}(S)$ to measure the non-linear relationship (AND relationship) between input variables in $S\subseteq N$, which is encoded by the AI model $v$.